ssvlabs/SIPs/sips/mev.md

 #### Publishing

-At the end of every slot, operators publish registrations for the validators selected for signing in that slot, using their most recent successfully signed registration.
+Every slot, operators should publish the most recent successfully signed registration for `1/SlotsPerEpoch` of their validators, so that all validators are registered at least once per epoch.

 > Note: Since relays/builders can have some delay with registrations, producing a blinded block before and shortly thereafter publishing the first registration may result in either:
 >